 - Tenant isolation: The configuration center has the capability to isolate configuration based on users and scenarios.
 With tenant isolation, different configurations in different tenants can have the same name but different authentication mechanisms.

-- Minimal configuration set: The configuration center combines several configurations into a configuration set.
-Modifying and publishing different configurations in a minimal configuration set allows unified publishing of similar configurations, and is convenient for central handling of applications.
+- Minimum configuration set: Several configurations combine a configuration collection by configuring a central group.
+Use the minimum configuration collection to change and publish different configurations for unified publishing and processing.
 Configuration path, similar to file path or network domain name, decides the hierarchical relationship between different configuration sets.

 - Key-Value form of a specific configuration: Users can set specific configuration content in the configuration center.

-Comparison between different cofnfiguration centers with configuration structuring capabilities
+2. Comparison among different configuration centers with configuration structuring capabilities